johnolson8734/605Chaser/README.md

 2) Historical data for averages (dating back as long as we can get).
 Item completed as it will be manual yearly download due to restriction of download capacity (1000 processing utilization)
 3) Alert warnings for Winter Storm Warnings, Blizzard Warnings, Severe Thunderstorm Warnings, and Tornado Warnings.
 All U.S (api.weather.gov) (copmleted but likely want to cut this down)
 4) Item #3 will be brought into a staging table and then have production table to keep active ones (api.weather.gov)
-5) Important data from the RSS feeds on this site https://www.spc.noaa.gov/aboutrss.html
+5) Important data from the RSS feeds on this site https://www.spc.noaa.gov/aboutrss.html (probably need ot chat about this)
+6) Weather history, keep historical and get previous 7 days all the time. then merge to always have it. prevents yearly dump and continue to have items like snow falls over last X amount of days, week/month/etc